Bird Identifier

 Where does the Gull-billed Tern live?

-It has a wide but scattered distribution, breeding on coastal marshes and inland wetlands across the Americas, Europe, Africa, Asia, and Australia.
+It breeds locally on coastal marshes and salt pans across the Americas, Europe, Africa, Asia, and Australia.